DigitalEpidemic/webRTC-screenshare/README.md

 3. **Sharing Your Screen**:

-   - Once in a room, click the "Share Screen" button at the bottom of the video area
+   - Once in a room, click the "Share Screen" button
    - Select which screen/window/tab you want to share in the browser dialog
    - To stop sharing, click "Stop Sharing" or end the share from your browser's UI

 4. **Viewing Shared Screens**:

-   - Open the "Participants" panel to see who is sharing their screen
+   - See the list of participants who are currently sharing their screens
    - Click on any participant who is sharing to view their screen
    - You can switch between different shared screens at any time

 5. **Leaving a Room**:
-   - Click "Leave Room" in the top-left corner to exit and return to the home page
+   - Click "Leave Room" to exit and return to the home page

 ## How it Works

 The application uses WebRTC for direct peer-to-peer connections between participants:

-1. When you join a room, a WebSocket connection is established with the signaling server
+1. When you join a room, a connection is established with the Firebase Realtime Database
-2. The server helps coordinate the initial connection between peers (signaling)
+2. Firebase helps coordinate the initial connection between peers (signaling)
 3. WebRTC peers exchange offers and answers to establish media connections
 4. ICE candidates are gathered and exchanged to find the optimal connection path
 5. Once connected, video streams flow directly between participants without going through a server